-A regular employee may, with approval of the Executive Director, Human Resources or designate in consultation with the Dean, Director or Campus PrincipalAcademic Administrator, after two (2) years of service as a regular employee, be granted a leave to temporarily fill another position at the University.
-Such leave shall not exceed one (1) year.
+A regular employee may, with approval of the Director of Human Resources Associate Vice-President, Human Resources or designate in consultation with the Dean, Director or Campus Academic Administrator, be granted a leave to temporarily fill another position at the University.
 Upon completion of the leave the employee will return to the original position.
-Normally eighteen (18) months of employment must elapse between such leaves.